zalando/PGObserver/README.md

 You can either:
 - Insert an entry to the monitor_data.hosts table to include the connection details and to-be-monitored features of the cluster you want to monitor (include the same password that you used in the previous step); **OR**
-- use the "frontend" web application's (next step) /hosts page, inserting all needed data and pressing "add", followed by "reload" to refresh menus
+- use the "frontend" web application's (next step) `/hosts` page, inserting all needed data and pressing "add", followed by "reload" to refresh menus
-    - set host_gather_group to decide which gatherer monitors which cluster
+    - set `host_gather_group` to decide which gatherer monitors which cluster
-    - To decide which schemas are scanned for sprocs statistics, review the table sproc_schemas_monitoring_configuration.
+    - to decide which schemas are scanned for sprocs statistics, review the table `sproc_schemas_monitoring_configuration`.
 Defaults are provided.

 Some features will require you to create according helper functions on the databases being monitored:
-- CPU load monitoring requires a stored procedure from "sql/data_collection_helpers/cpu_load.sql".
+- CPU load monitoring requires a stored procedure from [cpu_load.sql](https://github.com/zalando/PGObserver/blob/master/sql/data_collection_helpers/cpu_load.sql).
 This is a plpythonu function, so a superuser is needed.
 - For pg_stat_statement monitoring, you need [this file](https://github.com/zalando/PGObserver/blob/master/sql/data_collection_helpers/get_stat_statements.sql).
 - For table & index bloat query, you need [this](https://github.com/zalando/PGObserver/blob/master/sql/data_collection_helpers/bloated_tables_and_indexes.sql).
 - Blocking processes monitoring requires setup from [this folder](https://github.com/zalando/PGObserver/tree/master/extra_features/blocking_monitor).

-Run the frontend by going into "frontend" folder and running run.sh, which does a "python src/web.py" and puts it in the background:
+Run the frontend by going into [the "frontend" folder](https://github.com/zalando/PGObserver/tree/master/frontend) and running [run.sh](https://github.com/zalando/PGObserver/blob/master/frontend/run.sh), which creates a "python src/web.py" and puts it in the background:

 ```
 frontend$ ./run.sh --config frontend.yaml
 ```

-Build the data gatherer single jar, including dependencies, by going to the "gatherer" folder and running:
+Build the data gatherer single jar, including dependencies, by going to [the "gatherer" folder](https://github.com/zalando/PGObserver/tree/master/gatherer) and running:

 ```
 mvn clean verify assembly:single
 ```

-Start data monitoring daemons by running run.sh.
+Start data monitoring daemons by running [run.sh](https://github.com/zalando/PGObserver/blob/master/gatherer/run.sh).

 ###Troubleshooting Hint
 ----